Chiloé Island: My Favourite Place in Chile

 Arriving at the bus station in Castro, one of the main cities in the archipelago, I hoisted my pack onto my back and started walking to nowhere.
 I had no plans nor expectations.
 While I searched for a place to spend the night, I watched the Chilote people wandering the streets carrying their reed made baskets, a Patagonian art form perfected by them.
 With nowhere to be, I made my way down to the water in search of a hostel.
 While on the way I passed a train graveyard…and I thought to myself…what were trains doing on such a small island?
 Who knows…must be part of the mysteries of Chiloé Island.

 The streets by the ocean were quiet.
 They had an almost eerie feeling, eerie…thats how I would describe this place.
-Seeing no people, I wandered on.
+Seeing no people, I wandered on, not a place I would want to have a medical emergency abroad.
 This was a new experience for me when considering travel in Chile, and coming from busy Santiago.
 By now my pack was feeling heavier.
 I had been walking alone and in silence for so long.
 When I saw the words ‘Hostel’ written on a building off in the distance I was pretty pleased.
 I walked in.
 It was a beautifully made wooden home with thoughtful style and detail carried throughout… it was also empty.
 Ah, a relief to see two people enjoying coffee on the porch of this palofito.
 Finally I wasn’t alone.
 The Chilote Spanish seemed impossible to decode, but finally I understood that all hostels were closed but one…and this was not it.
 Chiloé Island was proving itself an off the beaten path destination in regards to visiting Chile.
 However, by the use of hand signals I was able to understand directions to where I needed to be.

 It was a long quiet walk up and down the many hills of the island.
 I was excited when I stumbled upon a market, partially for the opportunity to purchase my own woven basket, and partially to see human life.
 I walked through the market which was packed full of individuals selling everything from cozy alpaca socks and sweaters, to handcrafted maté gourds.
 Chilote woodworking and reed products were also displayed predominantly.
 I shopped around and truly enjoyed myself as the smiles of fellow shoppers and merchants created a pleasant atmosphere.
 The basket makers and wood carvers are so special to Chiloé Island, I couldn’t resist taking a look.